werkgroep-kunstmanen/QPSK-generator/README.md

 # QPSK-generator
 I/Q generator for Metop, Aqua and NOAA20.
 Using external oscillator any datarate up to 55 MHz (or more) can be realized.
+Bit-rate generated is OK at frame-level, but payload is not valid.
+So only suitable to check bit- and frame synchronisation.

 Fits in EPM240 CPLD; use Quartus lite (free software) to synthesize and load the code.